 Ashley Zohn joined Knight Foundation in January 2019 and was named vice president, Learning and Impact, in March 2021.

-Zohn, who has more than a decade of experience advancing data-driven decision-making in the nonprofit, public and private sectors, will oversee Knight’s research and assessment portfolios.
+Zohn, who has more than a decade of experience advancing data-driven decision-making in the nonprofit, public and private sectors, oversees Knight’s research and assessment portfolios.

 Knight commissions field-leading research on topics that affect communities, journalism and the arts, as well as surveys of public attitudes about the media, the First Amendment, and technology.
 Its assessment program increases the impact of grantmaking by evaluating Knight’s investments and sharing insights widely.